Agustinia: Classification

 Because of its supposedly unusual armor, Agustinia was originally assigned to its own family, Agustiniidae.
 This family name has not come into wide acceptance.
 Agustinia is difficult to classify because of its fragmentary nature, and because it exhibits features of both diplodocoid and titanosaurian sauropods.
-What few distinctive features do exist in the holotype specimen prompted Kristina Curry Rogers to classify Agustinia as a lithostrotian titanosauria in 2005, but Mannion et al. (2013) classified it as a member of the clade Somphospondyli.<ref name="kristinacurryrogers"/ In contrast, D'emic et al concluded that no diagnostic features are present that would allow a classification within the Diplodocoidea or Titanosauria, and therefore classified Agustinia as an incertae sedis.
+What few distinctive features do exist in the holotype specimen prompted Kristina Curry Rogers to classify Agustinia as a lithostrotian titanosaur in 2005, but Mannion et al. (2013) classified it as a member of the more basal clade Somphospondyli.<ref name="kristinacurryrogers"/ In contrast, D'emic et al (2009) concluded that no diagnostic features were present that would allow a classification within the Diplodocoidea or Titanosauria, and therefore classified Agustinia as Neosauropoda incertae sedis.

 A 2022 publication by Flavio Bellardini et al. found sufficient evidence to classify Agustinia as a rebbachisaurid within the Diplodocoidea, more derived than Amazonsaurus.
 The cladogram below displays the results of their phylogenetic analyses:

+In their 2024 description of Campananeyen, Lerzo et al. also found support for a rebbachisaurid position of Agustinia, although their analysis favored affinities closer to the Nigersaurinae within Khebbashia.